Saibot393/LocknKey/README.md

 - Alway open owned: to allow players to open their owned tokens, even if they are locked
 - Prevent key use while paused: to prevent players from using locks while the game is paused
 - Type of key items: to change the item type of newly created keys
+- Lockpick item: name or compendium id of the item used to pick locks
+- Lockpick roll formula: the dice formula used for lockpick rolls
 #### Client:
 - Message popups: to activate some popups on certain actions
 - Play lock sounds: to activate sounds when tokens are locked/unlocked